botwiki/botwiki.org/README.md

 ```

-## Updating content
+## Updating or adding new content

 All the website's content is inside the  ```content``` folder.
-If you only want to update the content, not the look of the page, go to the main folder and run
+If you only want to update the content or add something new, rather than update the look of the website, go to the main folder and run

 ```
 php -S localhost:5000